 This course offers the student opportunity to reinforce and build upon previously learned information.
 The goal is to provide safe, competent, standard nursing interventions to clients experiencing recurring health care problems in acute and long term care settings.
 The student learns to care for groups of clients utilizing the nursing process to organize and implement nursing care.
 The student selects appropriate goals toward meeting the client's self-care needs.
 Observational experiences are provided in certain specialty areas.
 The student is expected to demonstrate increasing ability to perform standard nursing interventions in the clinical environment with decreasing need for supervision.
 Simultaneous enrollment in NUR 0121 is required.
 5 hours of lecture per week.
-Prerequisite: BIO-1030, BIO-2011, NUR-1111, and NUR-0111.
-Co-requisites: NUR-1010, NUR-0121.
+Prerequisite: BIO-1030, BIO-2011, NUR-1111, NUR-0111, and NUR-1020.
+Co-requisites: NUR-1010, PSY 1050, BIO 2012.

-NUR-1131 Principles and Practices of Nursing III (5) spring 2
+NUR-1131 Principles and Practices of Nursing III (5) spring

 This course explores integrative concepts in nursing and in the developing family.
 The student expands knowledge and increases skills necessary to meet the self-care deficits of individuals experiencing common health care problems with an emphasis on parent/child care and mental health.
 In addition to continuing to use the nursing classroom laboratory, the student also learns, through selected clinical experiences, in obstetric, pediatric and medical-surgical settings.
 The student demonstrates skill in problem solving through the use of the nursing process with a focus on implementation and evaluation of nursing care.
 Simultaneous enrollment in NUR 0131 is required.
 7.5 hours of lecture per week for the 10-week spring term.
-Prerequisite: All previous LPN course work.
+Prerequisite:Bio-2012, BIO 1030, NUR 1021, NUR-1121, NUR 0121 and PSY-1050.
 Co-requisite: NUR-0131.
+[Course fee: \$55.00].

-NUR-2010 LPN to RN Transition/Trends in Nursing (2) fall
+NUR-2010 LPN to RN Transition/Trends in Nursing (2)

 This course is designed to assist the student to recognize both personal and professional challenges that arise in the process of transitioning from the role of the practical nurse to that of the registered nurse.
 Additionally, issues and trends important to contemporary nursing are evaluated and analyzed.
 Theories regarding the transition process, role development, and the process of change are applied to personal adaptation, professional issues and role differentiation in terms of responsibilities and scopes of practice for the LPN and ADN.
 Current issues are examined through assigned reading, written submissions, and lively discussions.
 The student will ultimately develop an individual philosophy of differentiated nursing practice.
-Corequisites: NUR-2030 and NUR-2040.
+Corequisites: NUR-2030 and NUR-2040 or permission.

-NUR-2011 Advanced Pharmacology (1) spring
+NUR-2011 Advanced Pharmacology (1)

 This course assumes that students have retained knowledge gained in NUR-1010 Pharmacology.
 It is a body-system-oriented approach to analyzing the use of particular medications for complex medical/surgical conditions in clients across the lifespan.
 The clinical component of this class is demonstrated in NUR-2140.
 The student will integrate and evaluate the effectiveness of each client outcome as it relates to his/her pharmacologic needs.
 Prerequisites: NUR-2030, NUR-2040, and BIO-2120.
-Co-requisites: NUR-2130, 2140.
+Co-requisites: NUR-2130, 2140 or permission.